MEMORIES FROM OUR TRIP TO OCEANIA / ASIA / SOUTH AMERICA AND AFRICA

 - The organized subway stations with high technology

-- The incredible number of subway stops in Tokyo and being afraid that we would get lost
+- The incredible number of subway stops in Tokyo and being afraid that we

 - The mechanical toilets in our hotel